Felic92/DataCleaning_Project/README.md

     * By subsetting the data to only include measurement columns before passing it to aggregate I avoided the introduction of 2 columns which would have been the aggregations of the two non measurement features `subjectId` and `activityLabel`.
 Aggregate did however change the names of these columes I was able to use the `library(plyr)` and one line of code to fix this however.:
     *`tidyDataset <- rename(tidyDataset, c("Group.1"="subjectId", "Group.2"="activityLabel"))`

+Once the script has finished running you can use the following command to read the tidyDataset back into R:

+`tidyData <- read.table("./tidyDataset.txt",header = TRUE)`

 Additional Notes
 ==============